Lonewoelf/GraphicProcessor/Log.md

 OpenGL is mostly used for computer graphics, it is a graphics API. <br>
 OpenCL is mostly used for parallel computing, it is a computation API. <br>

-Since I prefer to produce something visual rather than just performing calculations.
+Since I prefer to produce something visual rather than just performing calculations, <br>
-It would also be nice to create something that I could use to make my room look nicer.
-An added bonus is that there seem to be more examples for OpenGL than for OpenCL.
+I prefered getting into OpenGL rather than OpenCL.

 <a name="GL"></a>
 ## Information on OpenGL